Five Losing Home Improvements

 One of the beautiful things about owning your own home is that you can modify it however you like.
 As long as you observe area regulations and building codes, and any neighborhood agreements you may have signed, you can do practically whatever you like with your home.
 Just make sure you pull permits for the work you do as this could easily cause you issues when it comes time to sell.

 There are however, certain improvements you may be better off avoiding if you plan on selling your home.
 These projects may actually lower the value of your home and make it harder to sell.
+We call these low to no value home improvements.

 Here are five projects you should avoid before putting your home up for sale.
 If you have already made some of these changes, it may be worthwhile to change them back before you go to sell your house.
 This is where consulting with a knowledgeable local Realtor will come in handy.
 Ask them about local customs and find out how important items like the ones mentioned below will impact the saleability of your home.